-The worst enemy of your wet weather gear is your washing machine.
-Detergents strip off waterproof coatings, and conditioners will clog the pores and fibres that help fabric wick and breath.
-Still, it’s important to keep waterproof fabrics clean because dirt and oil can clog membranes and degrade DWR treatments.
-Always read washing instructions.
+The worst enemy of your wet-weather gear is your washing machine.
+Detergents (biological ones especially) strip off waterproof coatings and conditioners clog the pores and fibres that help fabric wick and breathe.

-Finally, if the DWR treatment can’t be saved you’re going to want to re-treat, and there are quite a few spray-on and wash-in products available from brands such as Granger’s and Nikwax.
-We’re beginning to sound like a broken record here, but, again, always follow manufacturer’s instructions.
+Finally, if the existing DWR treatment can’t be saved you can re-treat it.
+There are quite a few spray-on and wash-in products available from brands such as Grangers and Nikwax.
+Again, follow the manufacturer’s instructions.

-Pockets, hoods and zipped vents might seem a good idea on a hanger, but not if they make a jacket too bulky to shove in your back pocket when you’re not wearing it.
-Extra features will all add to the cost too.
+Pockets, hoods and zippered vents might seem like a good idea on a hanger, but not if they make a jacket too bulky to shove in your back pocket.
+Extra features all add to the cost too.

 That said, features such as a dropped tail can protect your rear from road spray if you don’t have mudguards, and reflective details can help keep you visible in low light, so consider which features you actually need for the type of riding you do.